jvandenaardweg/coinaly/README.md

 Don't get me wrong, I love the Bittrex exchange with their offer of alt coins.
 But their website could use a little help.

+## Features
+- Instantly see the current status of your balances.
+Am I making a profit?
+Or am I losing money?
+- Fast selling and buying.
+Instantly react on market movements and quickly sell or buy a crypto coin.
+- Optimized for mobile screens and mobile performance.
+Always there with you.
+- Overview open orders.
+How are my orders performing?
+Should I cancel or adjust them?

 ## Donations
 I'am not affiliated with Bittrex in any way.
 I'm just a freelance developer using my spare time to create this.
 A donation of any size is very welcome!